TengfeiFeng/Hemodynamic_parameter_estimation_based_on_heart_sound_and_PPG/README.md

 # Hemodynamic_parameter_estimation_based_on_PCG_and_PPG
 Here are the codes and data used in the paper:
-"Beat-by-beat Estimation of Left Ventricular Hemodynamic Parameters Based on PCG and PPG Using Deep Learning Model"
+"Continuous Estimation of Left Ventricular Hemodynamic Parameters Based on Heart Sound and PPG Signals Using Deep Neural Network"

 The folder named 'data' contains the preprocessed data for two subjects:
 For subject 1, 15 records have been  collected.